MysteryPancake/Houdini-OpenCL/README.md

 Inside The Mind wanted to find a way to rasterize points to an SDF, respecting repeated tiling.

 I tried a few approaches with different speeds.
-Sadly they're all brute forced, since I don't know how to access the point cloud's BVH in OpenCL.
+Sadly they're all brute forced, since BVH acceleration isn't available in OpenCL yet.

+**UPDATE: [SideFX added BVH functions to OpenCL!](https://www.sidefx.com/docs/houdini22.0/vex/ocl.html#feature-flags) The examples below have been updated with the BVH equivalent!**

 <img src="./images/cops/rasterize_points.png" width="800">